incmix-ui/incmix-ui/.notes/governance.md

 that everyone is compensated for the work they do.
 No matter how little!

-**Design**: They're responsible for creating the design system components used in Chakra UI and documentation websites for the project.
+**Design**: They're responsible for creating the design system components used in Incmix UI and documentation websites for the project.
 They also help create marketing graphics, youtube thumbnails, etc. as needed.

 **Experiments**: They're always working on the "next big thing", trying out new